henrik392/parti-chat/README.md

 - `bun run ingest:parties` - Process party program PDFs

 ## Deployment
 The app is designed for deployment on platforms like Dokploy, Railway, or Vercel with separate services for frontend, backend, and PostgreSQL database.

-## Contributing

-Built with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack).
-See [PRD.md](./PRD.md) for detailed product requirements and specifications.